Rephasing invariant structure of CP phase for simplified mixing matrices in Fritzsch--Xing parametrization: Rephasing invariant structure of FX phase for simplified mixing matrices

 Although this expression is a function of the three phases $\d_{\rm FX}^{\n}$, $\r'_{1} - \r'_{2}$, and $\r'_{2} - \r'_{3}$, it may not be constructive to show that explicitly.
 The point is that, the nontrivial arguments of $U_{21}^{\n}$ and $U_{22}^{\n}$ in the FX parameterization~(\ref{nontrivial}) appear in the calculation for finite $U^{\n}_{13}$.
 These arguments are functions of $\d^{\n}_{\rm FX}$ after the rephasing~(\ref{explicitFX}).

 If $|U_{23}^{e}|$ is sufficiently small, we can perturbatively expand the expression of $\d_{\rm FX}$.
 By separating terms that does not involve $U_{23}^{e}$,

 The first term is equal to Eq.~(\ref{d24}).
-Applying the approximation $\arg [1 + x] = \Im \log [1 + x] \simeq \Im x$ for the second term, we obtain
+Applying the approximation $\arg [1 + x] \simeq \Im x$ for the second term, we obtain

-These expressions cover behaviors of the CP phases of quarks and leptons in most models with chiral symmetries, and they do not depend on a particular parameterization because of the rephasing invariance.
-In particular, when $U^{e}$ has a CKM-like structure $|U^{e}_{12}| \sim 0.1$, $|U^{e}_{23}| \sim 0.01$, and $|U^{e}_{13}| \sim 0.001$, this perturbative expansion is easily justified.
-Moreover, by the replacement $\nu, e \to u, d$, the same analysis is also applied to the CKM matrix itself.
+The expression covers behaviors of the Dirac CP in most models with the chiral symmetries, and they do not depend on a particular parameterization because of the rephasing invariance.
+As in the previous cases, one can also adopt a suitable parameterization to express the general result.
+However, in the conventional $\sin \d$-type expressions of invariants \cite{Yang:2024ulq, Yang:2025yst}, such sums of multiple phases are cumbersome, and understanding of the global behavior will be difficult.

-As in the previous cases, one can also adopt a suitable parameterization to express the result.
-However, in the conventional $\sin \d$-type expressions based on the imaginary part of invariants \cite{Yang:2024ulq, Yang:2025yst}, such sums of multiple phases are cumbersome, and grasping the global behavior will be difficult.
+The same analysis is also applied to the CKM matrix $V_{\rm CKM} \equiv U_{u}^{\dg} U_{d}$ by the replacement $\nu, e \to d, u $.
+The approximation also holds in many situations, because the up-type fermions have more hierarchical mass singular values and a relation $|U_{13}^{u}| \ll |U_{13}^{d}|$ is expected from the chiral symmetries.
+Therefore, this result provides an almost general behavior of CP violation for hierarchical mass matrices of charged fermions diagonalized perturbatively.